 In section 2.
 1. 1.
 2. 4. we saw some possibilities for cases other than the accusative being assigned to noun phrases which would correspond to direct objects in English.
 In section 2.
 1. 1.
-1. 1. we saw that cases other than the accusative are assigned to noun phrases that function as the indirect object or as directional objects, e.g. the locative case is assigned to objects designating a location, the ablative case is assigned to objects that express the target of a motion.
+1. 1. we saw that cases other than the accusative are assigned to noun phrases that function as the indirect object or as directional objects, e.g. the locative case is assigned to objects designating a location, the ablative case is assigned to objects expressing the source of a motion, the dative case is assigned to objects that express the target of a motion.
 In addition to those, there is the instrumental "clitic", whose status as a case marker is not recognized by most traditional grammars of Turkish.
 An example follows: